Meizu: History

 Recently, Meizu seems to be geared up for a new smartphone called Meizu M4.
-Although the company has not put a word about this mobile, the alleged upcoming smartphone has been spotted on TENNA certification.
+Although the company has not put a word about this mobile, the alleged upcoming smartphone has been spotted on TENAA certification.

-On April 22, 2018, Meizu released Meizu 15 series to celebrate their 15th anniversary.
+On 22 April 2018, Meizu released Meizu 15 series to celebrate their 15th anniversary.

-In April 2019, the Meizu 16s was announced with snapdragon 855 SoC and in-display fingerprint scanner.
+In April 2019, the Meizu 16s was announced with Snapdragon 855 SoC and in-display fingerprint scanner.

 On 8 May 2020, Meizu released Meizu 17 with Qualcomm Snapdragon 865 mobile platform, supplemented by the highest LPDDR5 specification high-speed memory as well as UFS3.1 flash memory.

 On 8 July 2020 Meizu changed its theme color from #00b3ff (0, 180, 255) to #008cff (0, 140, 255).

-On 3 July 2022, a majority stake in Meizu was acquired by Chinese automotive corporation Geely.
+On June 13, 2022, China's market regulatory authorities announced that Meizu Technology Co., Ltd. was acquired by Hubei Xingji Times Technology Co., Ltd., which is affiliated to Geely Holding Group, with a 79.09% stake, making the latter the largest shareholder and actual controller of Meizu.

+In December 2022, the shareholders of Zhuhai Meizu Technology Co., Ltd. changed.
+Meizu Technology founder Huang Zhang and other shareholders withdrew from Meizu Technology.
+Wuhan Xingji Meizu Technology Co., Ltd., controlled by Geely Group Chairman Li Shufu, became the sole shareholder.

+On 30 November 2023, Meizu announced their venture into electric vehicles (EVs) with the DreamCar MX.
+On the same day, Meizu shared a brief Weibo post teasing the Dreamcar MX as well as the launch of a new DreamCar co-creation programme arriving in Q1 2024, allowing users to express many customisation aspects such as exterior paint, interior colour matching and Flyme Auto themes.

+On 18 February 2024, Meizu announced their decision to exit the traditional smartphone industry in an effort to move towards an "All in AI" centric focus over the next 3 years.
+Meizu's android flavour "FlymeOS" will also transition to focus on terminal devices such as vehicle infotainment systems for Geely.
+Meizu Announcement.

+In May 2024, DreamSmart Group will fully upgrade its smart ecosystem and launch the Flyme AIOS operating system with deep AI capabilities.
+It will also release flagship models, smart noise-cancelling headphones, AR glasses and trendy accessories.